 "I think these sandwiches are a lot better than my cooking anyhow."
 His chuckle is so familiar.
 It's like his smell.
 It's home and it makes her eyes tear up which of course he notices.
 "Ah Bethy, don't cry honey."

 "It's just, I'm home.
-I know.. well I should have come sooner, but.." she is struggling to come up with something, an excuse a reason, something to justify being gone for all those years.
+I know.. well, I should have come sooner, but.." she is struggling to come up with something, an excuse, a reason, something to justify being gone for all those years.
 She doesn't have anything.

 "I just wish I coulda.."
 Beth starts.
-But she stops when she see her daddy shaking his head.
+But she stops when she sees her daddy shaking his head.

 "We should try to get ahold of that boy.
 He'd want to be here.
 I know he would.
-Him and Shawn were thick as thieves."
-Hershel chuckles again at some lost memory.
-"And you were always right there in the middle of 'em Beth.
-They sure loved you, always took you with 'em, bought you candy and spoiled you rotten."
+He and Shawn were thick as thieves," Hershel chuckles again at some lost memory, "and you were always right there in the middle of 'em Beth.
+They sure loved you, always took you with 'em, bought you candy, and spoiled you rotten."
 Beth feels the tears on her cheeks and looks desperately at Maggie before she jumps up, knocking over the chair she was sitting in.

 "I..
 I'm gonna go upstairs, I'm tired."
 Her words are breathless because she's trying so hard not to cry.
 She would've been fine, could have gotten through dinner talking about Shawn, telling stories about him, but the minute Daryl Dixon's name was mentioned everything fell apart.
 Her feet on the stairs don't drown out the voices in her head.

 'I love ya more than I ever loved anythin' in my whole life, Beth! '

 'It ain't right to break my heart.
 Not if you love me, Daryl!'

 Closing her bedroom door, she leans against it, slides down until she's sitting on the floor with her knees tucked up under her chin.
 She takes a shaky breath and whispers,

 The last time she said his name was nine years ago out in the field on a night just like tonight.